-Keep this notice about creditable coverage because you may need it later.
-If you enroll in a Medicare plan that includes Part D drug coverage, you may need these notices to show that you have maintained creditable coverage.
-If you didn't get the creditable coverage notice, request a copy from the employer or retiree group's benefits administrator or the employer or union.
+Keep this notice about creditable coverage, because you may need it later.
+If you enroll in a Medicare plan that includes Part D drug coverage, you may need this notice to show that you have maintained creditable coverage.
+If you didn't get the creditable coverage notice, request a copy from your employer or retiree plan's benefits administrator or the employer or union.